Free, Printable Coloring Pages

 Veteran's Day:

-Honor Veterans Day on November 11th with pages featuring flags, soldiers, and patriotic symbols.
-These pages include poppies, veterans in uniform, and symbols of national pride.
+Honor Veterans Day on November 11th with coloring pages featuring flags, soldiers, and patriotic symbols.
+Poppies, uniforms, and emblems of national pride remind us of the courage and sacrifice of those who served.

 Harvest Time:

-Capture the essence of the fall harvest with pages featuring pumpkins, apples, corn, and scarecrows.
-These pages show farm scenes, harvest festivals, and baskets of harvested produce.
+Capture the spirit of the fall harvest with pages filled with pumpkins, apples, corn, and cheerful scarecrows.
+Country scenes and baskets of produce reflect the abundance and hard work of the season.

 Dia de los Muertos (Day of the Dead, Mexico)